In these conditions, unless the contrary intention appears:

 - The permittee must carry a copy of this permit and these conditions or keep a copy in the permittee’s transport (vehicle, vessel or aircraft) while conducting the permitted activity, and must produce it for inspection when requested by a ranger or warden.

-- The permittee must not walk, and must take all reasonable steps to ensure that the permittee's clients do not, off track or use any road, track or area that is permanently, temporarily or seasonally closed or restricted by fences, gates or signs, unless specifically authorised by this or another permit.
+- The permittee must not, and must take all reasonable steps to ensure that the permittee’s staff and authorised participants do not, walk off track or use any road, track or area that is permanently, temporarily or seasonally closed or restricted by fences, gates or signs, unless specifically authorised by this or another permit.

-- The permittee must not, and must take reasonable steps to ensure that the permittee’s clients do not:
+- The permittee must not, and must take all reasonable steps to ensure that the permittee’s staff and authorised participants do not: